 The amount of tax you will owe depends on whether the taxable income generated from the sale is taxed as capital gains or taxed as ordinary income.
 Currently, the maximum ordinary income tax rate is 39.6 percent while the maximum capital gains tax rate is 20 percent.
 (Note that additional taxes may also apply, such as the Federal Net Investment Income tax of 3.8

 percent, Federal Medicare Surtax of 0.9 percent and state income taxes.
 However, discussion of each of these taxes is outside the scope of this article.)

 If the sale of a restaurant business is transacted as a sale of the business assets, it may require the buyer and seller to provide an allocation of the sales price among several classes of assets sold, based on each asset’s fair market value.
 Income tax will be calculated on the taxable income amount allocated to each class of asset.
 Sellers will want to maximize the amount of sales price allocated to capital assets sold because the corresponding gain will be taxed at the lower capital gains tax rates.

-Tim Watt and Kelly Grimes are CPAs at Bennett Thrasher LLP, a comprehensive tax, accounting, assurance and consulting services firm in Atlanta, Georgia.
+Timothy Watt is a CPA at Bennett Thrasher LLP, a comprehensive tax, accounting, assurance and consulting services firm in Atlanta, Georgia.
 Watt is a partner in the firm’s Tax department, as well as a member of the Real Estate practice.
 He may be reached at firstname.lastname@example.org or (770) 396-2200.
-Kelly Grimes is a tax supervisor at Bennett Thrasher.
-She may be reached at email@example.com or (770) 396-2200.